 Build and Manage Shared Semantics

 Knowledge graphs are well suited for creating and managing shared semantic information, from controlled vocabularies to taxonomies to extensive data models.
-For financial services, this not only means dealing with the terms used in your business but also understanding the concepts that underly those terms, even when the terms themselves vary from division to division.
+For financial services, this means dealing with the terms used in your business and understanding the concepts that underlie those terms, even when they vary from division to division.
 Shared semantics means that, whether you have one model or many, you have the means to communicate with one another … which is the whole purpose of having taxonomies in the first place.

 Annotate Your Assumptions